Monday, 23 January 2023

 If you’d like to get involved in the mountain biking community, check out the Glentress Trailfairies and the Tweed Valley Bike Patrol.

+Close to Buzzards Nest you'll find the Skills Area.
+Offering green, blue, red graded trails to help you choose the right trail for you.
 A place to practise and perfect your technique, suitable for kids, beginners or those looking for a refresher.
 Choose from the Blue or Green Loops, or the Red Trail to get warmed up.

-This trail starts and finishes at the Glentress Peel Visitor Centre.
+An excellent beginner route through Glentress's oldest, tallest and most magnificent trees.
+This trail starts and finishes at the Glentress Gateway.
 The route has gentle gradients and mellow bends that are a perfect introduction to mountain biking.

 This trail is closed due to storm damage.

+A fabulous trail that provides stunning views of Peebles, the Tweed Valley and the surrounding hills.
 This purpose-built singletrack route starts from the Buzzards Nest Car Park, which is sign-posted from the forest entrance.
 It’s a fair old pedal up to the car park from the bottom of the forest (only 2km, but lots of climbing) so driving up is advised unless you’re feeling really fit!

+A hidden gem that's big fun for all - from novices taking the next step up from green routes, to experienced riders.
+There are options along the way for earlier finishes or you can go for the full whack.
 This route is split into a lower loop and upper loop – each 5 miles / 8km long.
-Start at the trailhead at Glentress Peel and climb as far as the Buzzards Nest.
+Start at the trailhead at Glentress Gateway and climb as far as the Buzzards Nest.
 Then either descend on the bottom loop or continue on, to include the upper loop too.
 So many highlights, including Berm Baby Berm, Blue Velvet, Good Game.
 It’s all good.
 If you’ve got a mixed ability party, this is a great choice for the whole team.

-The Red Route delivers some of the best riding in the country, including the legendary 'Spooky Wood' - a stunning 1.5km singletrack descent with sweeping bermed bends.
-The route's best ridden from the trailhead at Glentress Peel and is recommended for experienced riders only.
+This world famous route is sure to put a huge grin on your face with its technical climbs, fabulous views, fast flowing descents, jumps and berms.
+The Red Route delivers some of the best riding in the country, including the legendary ‘Spooky Wood’ - a stunning 1.5km singletrack descent with sweeping bermed bends.
+The route’s best ridden from the trailhead at Glentress Gateway and is recommended for experienced riders only.

-Packed with epic climbs and nail-biting descents that’ll make you smile from ear to ear, the Black Route is a physically demanding ride.
+A long, technical ride packed with epic climbs and thrilling descents that’ll make you smile from ear to ear, the Black Route is a physically demanding ride.

-For a day you’ll remember, try the tree-top course at Go Ape.
-Climb rope ladders up into the branches and experience the thrills of trekking from tree to tree, some 40 feet above the forest floor!
+For a day to remember, try the tree-top course at Go Ape.
+Climb rope ladders up into the branches and experience the thrills of trekking from tree to tree, 40 feet above the forest floor!
 There’s a really long zip wire to finish, whizzing high over the ponds in the valley.

 Dogs are welcome in the visitor centre and café.
 There's water and sheltered tie-up points outside the café.